tigerwill90/fox/README.md

 The router tree is optimized for high-concurrency and high performance reads, and low-concurrency write.
 Fox has a small memory footprint, and in many case, it does not do a single heap allocation while handling request.

+## Disclaimer
+The current api is not yet stabilize.
+Breaking change may happen before `v1.0.0`

 ## Features
-**Routing mutation:** Register, update and remove route handler at any time without impacting the performance.
+**Routing mutation:** Register, update and remove route handler safely at any time without impact on performance.
 Fox never block while serving request!

 **Wildcard pattern:** Route can be registered using wildcard parameters.
 The matched path segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

 **Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling an HTTP request.

+**Get the current route:** You can easily retrieve the route for the current matched request.
+This actually makes it easier to integrate observability middleware like open telemetry.

 **Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the